 Daylilies can make excellent permacultural plants, with uses for both culinary purposes and erosion control.
 Please be aware that when using hemerocallis flowers for culinary purposes, you should test sample a small portion to make sure that you don't have any allergic reaction.
 Some people can feel mild nausea or develop diarrhea when consuming large amounts if they are not used to eating the flowers.
 While flowers can be eaten raw in salads, cooked seems to have less impact on sensitive people, and dried buds (marketed as 'golden needles') cooked in various dishes is the most common way the flowers are consumed.
 The flowers are a part of traditional food sources throughout Asia and many other parts of the world.
 For more information on using the daylily for permacultural purposes, including culinary purposes, please read my series of articles, History of Daylilies and Daylilies for Permaculture, linked below.
-Most westerners will be familiar with daylily flowers used in such Asian dishes as Hot and Sour Soup and Mu Shu Pork, where the dried flowers are known as 'golden needles'.
-The dried flower buds (golden needles) are commonly available in Asian markets throughout the US.
+Most westerners will be familiar with daylily flowers used in such Asian dishes as Golden Needle Beef, Hot and Sour Soup and Mu Shu Pork, where the dried flowers are known as 'golden needles'.
+The dried flower buds (golden needles) are commonly available in Asian markets around the world.
 The most commonly consumed species throughout Asia are H. citrina clones and H. fulva clones.
-I have based my breeding for permacultural uses in these two species, working to create plants with increased vigor, performance and resistance to pathogens such as rust and thrips.
+I have based the foundational phase of my breeding program in these two species, working to create plants with increased vigor, performance and resistance to pathogens such as rust and thrips, and many of my near-species base plant introductions have excellent permacultural uses.
 Daylilies that are rhizomatous can make excellent erosion control, while clumping forms will not spread as profusely, but can still be used, planted at regular intervals, as erosions control.
-Not all daylilies are suitable for this use, but I have selected for large roots in my giant tetraploid breeding, and these plants have excellent performance for erosion and weed control.
+Not all daylilies are suitable for this use, but I have selected for large roots in my giant tetraploid breeding program, and so many of these plants have excellent performance for erosion and weed control.

-To listen to my recent interview with Dr. Shane Simonsen at the Zero Input Agriculture podcast about my daylily breeding for permaculture using zero input methods, click here.
+To listen to my recent interview with Dr. Shane Simonsen at the Zero Input Agriculture podcast about my daylily breeding program using zero input methods and its permacultural applications, click here.

 To understand more about using daylilies in permacultural settings, see my series of articles at my blog titled 'Daylilies for Permaculture'.
 Click the title to go to the main page for the series, where you will find an introduction and links to the three articles in the series.